zeldaret/mm/docs/schedule_scripting_language.md

 ## Syntax

-The syntax is simple, it consists on the name of the schedule script followed by a sucession of commands.
+The syntax is simple, it consists on the name of the schedule script followed by a succession of commands.
 Some commands require arguments (by using parentheses) and some (conditional checks) can have bodies with subcommands and an optional `else` with its corresponding body with subcommands.